 P(M|PO) = P(M∩PO) / P(M) = 0.41 / 0.86 = 0.477, or 47.7%.

 Conditional probability is used in many areas, including finance, insurance and politics.
 For example, the re-election of a president depends upon the voting preference of voters and perhaps the success of television advertising — even the probability of the opponent making gaffes during debates!

-- The probability of a cold front coming to your area.
+- …a cold front coming to your area.

-- The probability of another front pushing the rain clouds away.
+- …another front pushing the rain clouds away.